Leeds Castle, Canterbury, Dover & Greenwich River Boat Ride

 You couldn’t imagine a castle in a more beautiful setting!
 Surrounded by 500 acres of parkland and a glossy lake, Leeds Castle has evolved from a Norman stronghold to an idyllic country retreat.
 It used to be an idyllic haven for royals too, serving six of England’s medieval queens as well as Henry VIII, who once lived here with Catherine of Aragon.
-During this private visit, your expert guide will show you how the Tudors lived at the spectacular fortress designed to entertain.
+Explore at your own pace and end your visit with a stroll through the castle gardens.

 The medieval city of Canterbury is dominated by its breathtaking cathedral — the oldest in England and considered to be the centre of English Christianity.
 Founded in 600AD, visit the towering cathedral, and follow in the footsteps of pilgrims that flocked to the church after Thomas Becket’s gruesome murder in 1170.
 The gothic building hides many visual treasures, from the colourful stained-glass windows to the creepy crypt.